 Companies that provide free food have happy employees, with 67% responding that they are “extremely” or “very” happy with their current job.

 (Source: Peapod 2015 survey of 1,000 full-time office workers)

 67% of employees are “extremely” or “very” happy with their current job if given free food.

 Investing in lunch directly impacts productivity.

 Employees are more productive because they don’t have to leave the office, saving between 30-60 minutes each day that lunch is offered.
 Getting this productivity back in exchange for providing lunch is an investment worth making.

-Fooda is available in Atlanta, Austin, Boston, Chicago, Dallas, Denver, Detroit, Houston, Los Angeles, Orange County, Milwaukee, Nashville, New York City, Philadelphia, Phoenix, San Jose, Seattle, and Washington D.C.
+Fooda is available in Atlanta, Austin, Boston, Chicago, Cincinnati, Columbus, Dallas, Denver, Detroit, Hartford, Houston, Los Angeles, Orange County, Milwaukee, Minneapolis, Nashville, New York City, Philadelphia, Phoenix, San Antonio, San Jose, Seattle, Stamford, and Washington D.C.